 Rosalinda: How has it worked for you?

 Amanda: I just started using Twitter regularly this year, and the return has been incredible; I already have new contacts and blog readers that I never would have found otherwise.
 This is the good thing about social media, businesses are able to connect with so many potential clients from around the world.
+You can use something like Social captain, or Socialcaptain alternatives to gain followers in order to expand your outreach.
 Without social media, their client base would be much more limited.
 This is why so many business owners are opting towards social media marketing to increase brand awareness.
 Whilst I’ve found Twitter to be useful, some of my friends have actually said that Instagram seems to work better for them.
 When starting an Instagram account for your business, it might be worth buying some Instagram followers at first.
 This can increase engagement straight away, possibly encouraging others to follow you.
 To buy followers, websites like nitreo.com could be of use.
 That should help business owners.
 Also, I have no formal research on this, but I would also venture that female millennials, in particular, are more wired for collaboration than their male counterparts-simply put, we’re ready to do business!

 As women, entrepreneurs today have more control than ever over their career advancement.
 While most people apply Sheryl Sandberg’s Lean In movement to traditional business environments, the idea that women can unapologetically ask for more in their professional lives applies to independent entrepreneurs too.

 Rosalinda: We met on Twitter so your point is well-made.
 What is the advantage in entrepreneurship over taking the corporate route?